FloridaIslandNFT/.github/whitepaper.md

 ### **14.3 Summary of Risk Mitigation** :white_check_mark:

 - **Engineering Strength** :wrench:: Elevated pilings and recent structural enhancements significantly reduce storm-surge vulnerabilities.
-- **Comprehensive Insurance** :insurance_icon:: Robust policies offer financial coverage against catastrophic loss, ensuring that repairs or payouts are executed fairly and efficiently.
+- **Comprehensive Insurance** :money_with_wings:: Robust policies offer financial coverage against catastrophic loss, ensuring that repairs or payouts are executed fairly and efficiently.
 - **Historic Resilience** :recycle:: Decades of successful post-hurricane restorations underscore the island’s proven capacity for recovery.
 - **Transparent Governance** :speaking_head:: Token holders will be informed of and can participate in major post-disaster decisions, preserving confidence and clarity in the investment.